Dr. Frank Lasch

 Research themes :

-Entrepreneurship, regional entrepreneurship, international entrepreneurship, ICT, inter-firm cooperation, outcomes of entrepreneurship, types of entrepreneurs, copreneurship
+Entrepreneurship, regional entrepreneurship, international entrepreneurship, inter-firm cooperation, antecedents/types of entrepreneurs, outcomes of entrepreneurship, entry modes of entrepreneurship, and copreneurship

 Teaching department :